ssrpw2/human-ai-translation-dictionary/dictionary.md

 …seeking to reduce representational loss at the boundary between model-internal geometry and human-expressible language.

-By giving names to structural phenomena, we improve:
+By giving names to structural phenomena, we may be able to improve:

 - safety